GravityLib/GravLib/README.md

 **Team 1831A** is a currently active V5RC **HS** team based in the same school.

-**The King’s School, Parramatta**, is one of Australia’s oldest independent schools, with a strong focus on academic excellence and innovation.
+**The King’s School, Parramatta**, is one of Australia’s oldest independent schools, with a strong focus on character, academic excellence and innovation.

 Our robotics program competes in the **VEX V5 Robotics Competition**, regularly qualifying for Nationals and Worlds.
 Through robotics, we focus on engineering, coding, teamwork, and creative problem-solving, essential skills that inspired the development of this library.